genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-pending-approval.md

 The platform ensures that users cannot approve their own events.
 Additional levels of control (e.g. based on user groups) can be added to the front end, to the event validate method, or can be specified in server-side configuration.

-To configure the allowed approvers in a server-side configuration, you need to create a new xml file with the following content and add the filename to the GENESIS_CLUSTER `<config></config>` element in a site-specific version of the genesis-processes.xml:
+To configure the allowed approvers in a server-side configuration, you need to create a new xml file with the following content.
+You need to add the filename to the GENESIS_CLUSTER `<config></config>` element in the site-specific version of the genesis-processes.xml:

 ```xml
 <genesisCluster>